From the Chair

 About the Department

-The Department of Immunology and Pathology of Monash University is located on the Alfred Hospital campus in Prahran as a partner institute in the Alfred Medical Research and Education Precinct (AMREP).
-Other AMREP partner organisations are the Baker Institute, the Burnet Institute as well as the Alfred hospital, where there are strong teams researching related and complementary topics including respiratory, metabolic, cardiovascular and infectious diseases.
+The Department of Immunology and Pathology of Monash University is located on the Alfred Hospital campus in Prahran as a partner institute in the Alfred Research Alliance (formerly AMREP).
+Other Alfred Research Alliance partner organisations are the Baker Institute, the Burnet Institute as well as the Alfred hospital, where there are strong teams researching related and complementary topics including respiratory, metabolic, cardiovascular and infectious diseases.
 This environment provides exciting opportunities for the Department of Immunology and Pathology to engage in strong cross-field collaborative and clinically relevant research programs with partners at AMREP.
 Through this effort the Department of Immunology and Pathology endeavours to become the premier academic Immunology department in Australia actively working at the interface of Immunology and other biological systems.

 The Department of Immunology and Pathology at Monash has a prestigious history and counts amongst its alumni some of the most accomplished and internationally renowned immunologists in Australia.
 It will be an exciting challenge to perpetuate the department’s excellent reputation for high quality teaching and research, but fortunately we are blessed with a very enthusiastic and skilled team of lecturers and researchers.
 Our department provides one of the most comprehensive and cutting edge courses for undergraduate students in Immunology.
 We also provide numerous stimulating research projects to post-graduate students.
 Promotion of Immunology to students and encouragement of progression to honours and post-graduate research studies is a major aim of the department.
 Our department has also a very strong focus on mentoring of junior scientists and we have in place a number of initiatives assisting career development of both students and early career researchers.
 The department is fortunate to have several full-time researchers who are at the forefront of their field, internationally, and who publish in the best journals.